More Than History (Judges 6)

 • And at the end of the chapter, verses 36 to 40, he famously lays down a fleece.
 He gives God a test, and if God passes the test, then Gideon will obey and do what God said in the first place.

 But Gideon's fleece isn't given as a positive example.
 Gideon wasn't asking for God's will.
 He already knew God's will; he just didn't want to obey it.
 He's stubbornly resisting doing what he knows he should be doing.
-The fleece isn't a model of how to find God's will; it's an example of hesitating to obey when we already know what we should be doing.
+The fleece story is not an example of how to find God's will, but rather an example of hesitating to obey when we already know what we should be doing.

 Why was Israel in such a mess?
 Because they were all like Gideon, and so are we – at least those of us who claim to believe the gospel.
-Gideon is an example of someone who knew what God had done in the past, who has memorized the Bible verses and knows all of the theology, but who has a hard time believing that God is at work right now.
-The gospel – God's saving acts – is a theory to him, but it has no relevance to today.
+Gideon knew a lot about God and had memorized Bible verses, but he struggled to believe that God is working in the present.
+The gospel — God's saving acts — is a theory to him, but it has no relevance to today.
 It's only a theory.
 The reason we're in such a big mess today is that we've left the gospel in the history books.

 It is possible to believe everything that the Bible teaches — every line.
 It's possible to sing worship songs and talk about how God saved us.
 It's possible to talk about God parting the sea, and about Jesus walking on water and calming the storm, about Peter being released from prison, about Jesus being raised from the dead.
 It's possible to believe all of that – and then live as if it wasn't true.
 We believe it in our heads as a set of facts, but like Gideon we don't believe it in our hearts.